firebase/data-connect-ios-sdk/Examples/FriendlyFlix/README.md

 ### 5. Run the app

+1. Open `data-connect-ios-sdk/Examples/FriendlyFlix/app/FriendlyFlix/FriendlyFlix.xcodeproj` in Xcode
-Press the Run button in Xcode to run the sample app on the iOS Simulator.
+2. Press the Run button in Xcode to run the sample app on the iOS Simulator.

-# Connect to a production instance of CloudSQL
+## Connect to a production instance of CloudSQL

+Once you've sucessfully run the app locally, you can set up a production instance of CloudSQL and deploy your Firebase Data Connect schema.

 ### 1. Connect to your Firebase project

-1. If you haven’t already, add an iOS app to your Firebase project, using `com.google.firebase.samples.FriendlyFlix` as the bundle ID.
+1. If you haven’t already, add an iOS app to your Firebase project
+    * In the [Firebase console](https://console.firebase.google.com), click on **+ Add app** to add your project, using `com.google.firebase.samples.FriendlyFlix` as the bundle ID.
- Click **Download GoogleService-Info.plist** to obtain your Firebase config file.
+    * Click **Download GoogleService-Info.plist** to obtain your Firebase config file.

 2. Move the `GoogleService-Info.plist` config file (downloaded in the previous step) into the root folder of the sample app in the
   `data-connect-ios-sdk/Examples/FriendlyFlix/app/FriendlyFlix/FriendlyFlix/GoogleService-Info.plist` directory, replacing the existing `GoogleService-Info.plist` (which contains dummy values).